 I would like to express my deepest gratitude to M.Sc.
 Timo Sailaranta for his invaluable advice and consultation on the aerodynamic simulation of rockets.
-Without his input the creation of this thesis would have been exceedingly laborious.
-I would also like to thank Prof. Rolf Stenberg for supervising the writing of this thesis, and Juhani Talvela for proofreading and commenting early versions of this text.
+Without his input the creation of the OpenRocket software and Master's thesis would have been exceedingly laborious.
+I would also like to thank Prof. Rolf Stenberg for supervising the writing of the Master's thesis.

 I am also deeply grateful for my parents Jouni and Riitta, my entire family, friends and teachers, who have always encouraged me onwards in my life and studies.
-Above all I would like to thank my brother, Antti J. Niskanen, for being an inspiration throughout my life and also for building the magnetometer logger used in the experimental flights; and my fiancée Merli Lahtinen, for her patience and loving understanding for my passion towards rocketry.
+Above all I would like to thank my brother, Antti J. Niskanen, for being an inspiration throughout my life and also for building the magnetometer logger used in the experimental flights; and my wife Merli Lahtinen, for her patience and loving understanding for my passion towards rocketry.